dgodovich/personal_logseq/pages/Grad school event notes.md

 				- know the research of the person interviewing you
 				- figuring out if you actually did what you said you did
 				- it's a conversation about your interests, what you want to do, take the field. forward looking thought is very valuable (scientists love that)
+		- Interview tips and panel with current students
+			- Opportunity for conversation about motivation and your story
+			- Assess fit of program - you are also interviewing them
+			- Probably interview with 5 - 8 faculty, many 1 on 1
+			- Everything is in the context of science
 - Last year notes
   collapsed:: true
 	- WCGS Open houses are scheduled to take place on October 10 and November 1